Grace Lee Whitney: Theater

-Whitney made more than 100 television appearances following her television dramatic debut in Cowboy G-Men in 1953.
-She appeared on episodes of The Real McCoys, Wagon Train, The Islanders, Hennesey, The Roaring 20s, Gunsmoke, Bat Masterson, The Rifleman, 77 Sunset Strip, Mike Hammer, Batman, The Untouchables, and Hawaiian Eye.

-During the 1950s and early 1960s, Whitney was a frequent semiregular on over 80 live television shows, including You Bet Your Life hosted by Groucho Marx in 1953, The Red Skelton Show, The Jimmy Durante Show, and The Ernie Kovacs Show, largely appearing in gag sketches.
-From 1957 to 1958, she appeared as a "Vanna-type adornment" on the popular daytime show Queen for a Day.

-Her other appearances included an episode of The Outer Limits, "Controlled Experiment", co-starring Barry Morse and Carroll O'Connor, Mannix, Death Valley Days, The Big Valley, and The Virginian.
-In 1962, she appeared in the episode of The Rifleman entitled "The Tin Horn".
-In 1964, she played a character Babs Livingston on Bewitched in the episode "It Shouldn't Happen to a Dog".
+Film

+Her movie debut was in House of Wax (1953) in an uncredited role.
 Whitney was cast as a member of the all-female band in Billy Wilder's comedy Some Like It Hot (1959).
-She shared several scenes with Jack Lemmon, Tony Curtis, and Marilyn Monroe, including the "upper berth" sequence.
-She had uncredited roles in House of Wax (1953), Top Banana (1954), The Naked and the Dead (1958), and Pocketful of Miracles (1961).
-Whitney was credited as Tracey Phillips in the drama A Public Affair (1962), and as Texas Rose in the Western The Man from Galveston (1963).
+She shared several scenes with Jack Lemmon, Tony Curtis and Marilyn Monroe, including the "upper berth" sequence.
+She had uncredited roles in The Naked and the Dead (1958), The Rise and Fall of Legs Diamond (1960) and Pocketful of Miracles (1961).
+Whitney was credited as Tracey Phillips in the drama A Public Affair (1962) and as Texas Rose in the Western The Man from Galveston (1963).
 Billy Wilder then gave her the featured role of Kiki the Cossack in Irma la Douce (1963).

+Television

+Whitney made more than 100 television appearances following her television dramatic debut in Cowboy G-Men in 1953 (credited as Ruth Whitney.)

+She appeared on episodes of The Real McCoys, Wagon Train, The Islanders, Hennesey, The Roaring 20s, Gunsmoke, Bat Masterson, The Rifleman, 77 Sunset Strip, Mike Hammer, Batman, The Untouchables, Hawaiian Eye, The Outer Limits, Bewitched, Mannix, Death Valley Days, The Big Valley and The Virginian.

+During the 1950s and early 1960s, Whitney was a frequent semi-regular on over 80 live television shows, including You Bet Your Life hosted by Groucho Marx in 1953, The Red Skelton Show, The Jimmy Durante Show and The Ernie Kovacs Show, largely appearing in gag sketches.
+From 1957 to 1958, she appeared as a "Vanna-type adornment" on the popular daytime show Queen for a Day.